Bunohan: Plot

-Ilham and Aidil finally come face to face on their father's land.
+Ilham and Adil finally come face to face on their father's land.
 Ilham almost kills his own brother, albeit reluctantly, but is stopped by Pok Wah.
-While tending to their wounds, Pok Wah and Jing reveal that contrary to popular belief, Aidil was not born to Mek Na but was born to both Pok Eng and Mek Yah after their divorce, making him an illegitimate child.
-Ilham starts to have a change of heart when he learns Aidil was born to his own mother and is thus, his biological brother.
+While tending to their wounds, Pok Wah and Jing reveal that contrary to popular belief, Adil was not born to Mek Na but was born to both Pok Eng and Mek Yah after their divorce, making him an illegitimate child.
+Ilham starts to have a change of heart when he learns Adil was born to his own mother and is thus, his biological brother.
 Finally realizing why Mek Na despised him, he promises to return home to his father for good after one last fight to help Pok Wah and Awang pay off their debts to Jolok and Bakar.
-Meanwhile, Pok Eng is visited by the spirit lady that appeared before both Aidil and Ilham before.
+Meanwhile, Pok Eng is visited by the spirit lady that appeared before both Adil and Ilham before.
 She turns out to be their biological mother, Mek Yah, who is now a guardian spirit of the land.
 She asks Pok Eng to come with her to her realm, but he refuses, saying that he is not done raising their sons properly and can only join her once his duty is completed.

-Before the final fight, Bakar goes to meet Muski and pays him to fight Aidil by promising to pay off his sick mother's medical bills.
-At the same time, Jolok rigs the match by putting poison into Aidil's medication.
+Before the final fight, Bakar goes to meet Muski and pays him to fight Adil by promising to pay off his sick mother's medical bills.
+At the same time, Jolok rigs the match by putting poison into Adil's medication.
 During the fight, Muski unwittingly kills his own best friend in the ring.
-Meanwhile, while the entire village is at the boxing match, Pok Wah is conducting a cleansing ritual in his land to ward off evil spirits.
+Meanwhile, while the entire village is at the boxing match, Pok Eng is conducting a cleansing ritual in his land to ward off evil spirits.
 Bakar shows up uninvited and murders his own father in cold blood.
-At the same time, Ilham confronts Peng, who has come to the village, and asks him to let his brother go.
-Unwilling to let Aidil live, Peng stabs Ilham and leaves him to die at the swamp.
+At the same time, Ilham confronts Deng, who has come to the village, and asks him to let his brother go.
+Unwilling to let Adil live, Deng stabs Ilham and leaves him to die at the swamp.
 With his father and half-brothers now dead, Bakar has full control of his family's land.

 The film ends with a shot of board proclaiming the development of a new holiday resort on the land that was once owned by the family.